LinearAtWorst/cogile/README.md

 [<img src="./client/assets/jordan-profile.jpg" width="125" height="125" align="right" />](https://github.com/jordanallen98)
 ###Jordan Allen

 Jordan is a software engineer who owned his own business at 21.
 He is an avid, self-taught guitarist, who has owned and worked on a few project cars(0-60 in 4 sec).
-He also loves travelling around the world.
+He also loves traveling around the world.

 [GitHub](https://github.com/jordanallen98)